kamarsolusi/kelontong/README.md

 # Setup For This Project

 ## Project Link
-To see this project you can acces the link [I'm an inline-style link with title](https://kelontong.pasarjatinom.com "Kelontong")
+To see this project you can acces the link [kelontong.pasarjatinom.com](https://kelontong.pasarjatinom.com "Kelontong")
 ---
 ## Database Config
 The database config that used in this hosting :